gencay/vscode-chatgpt/README.md

 # Disclaimer and Credits

+- This public repository is only used for documentation purposes at the moment.
+It's due to various reasons outlined [here](https://github.com/gencay/vscode-chatgpt/issues/68).
+Please make sure you are comfortable with the disclaimers below before using the extension.
 - There is no guarantee that the extension will continue to work as-is without any issues or side-effects.
 Please use it at your own risk.
 It may stop working without a notice e.g. OpenAI may decide to change all or some of its functionality, which will affect this extension.
 - This extension never uses/stores your personally identifiable information.
 There are some optional settings that you may opt-in to use i.e. OpenAI API Key.
 Please be careful of what you are storing in your settings.json file, since vs-code may sync them across their instances and it's outside of this extension's boundary.
 We recommend not storing any personally identifiable information in your settings.json.
 - This extension collects metadata to improve its features.
 No personally identifiable information is collected.
 You can opt-out from telemetry either by setting the global 'telemetry.telemetryLevel' or 'chatgpt.telemetry.disable'.
 The extension will respect both of these settings and will collect metadata only if both allow telemetry.
 We use the official telemetry package provided by the vscode team [here](https://github.com/Microsoft/vscode-extension-telemetry) to understand this extension's usage patterns better to plan new feature releases i.e. popularity of Browser-based autologin vs. API Key method setting.